Skip to Content

 Police Misconduct Attorney

 The law firm of Wisner Baum represents individuals and communities that have been subjected to police brutality and misconduct in Los Angeles and throughout the state of California.
 Our work for and with people who have experienced excessive force and other abuses of power by law enforcement began in the 1990s.
-Today, we continue to vigorously advocate on behalf of individuals protesting racial injustice and other clients who have suffered serious injuries or death due to police misconduct.
+Today, we continue to vigorously advocate on behalf of individuals protesting racial injustice and other clients who have suffered severe injuries or death due to police misconduct.

 Our firm is deeply committed to vindicating the rights of survivors of police brutality and those who have had their lives wrongfully taken by law enforcement, securing the justice and compensation they deserve, holding law enforcement officers and municipalities accountable when they cause devastating harm, and ensuring our work contributes to the eradication of systemic racism and militarized policing.